chrisa/ruby-dtrace/README.md

-ruby-dtrace-consumer is Ruby bindings for Dtrace, which allows you to write D-based programs with Ruby.
+ruby-dtrace-consumer is Ruby bindings for DTrace, which allows you to write D-based programs with Ruby.

 == FEEDBACK